ITT23/assignment-04-markers-and-computer-vision-raalwa/README.md

 # Image extraction

-Perform a warp perspective transformation on an image
+Perform a warp perspective transformation on an image.

 The user selects four points on the canvas, which are used to transform the image.